Supporting Student Success Practicum

 Eligibility

-The Practicum is open to all Northwestern instructors, graduate students and postdocs preparing for future instructor roles, and staff—such as program coordinators—whose work shapes course content and delivery.
+Northwestern's University Practicum on Supporting Student Success is recommended for instructors, graduate students and postdocs preparing for future instructor roles, and staff—such as program coordinators—whose work shapes course content and delivery.

 All levels, backgrounds, and teaching contexts are welcome.